Azure/azure-kusto-spark/docs/KustoSource.md

 'blobStorageAccountKey' - Storage account key.
 Either this, or a SAS URL, must be provided to access the storage account

 * **KUSTO_BLOB_STORAGE_SAS_URL**
-'KUSTO_BLOB_STORAGE_SAS_URL' - SAS URL: a complete SAS URL to access the container.
+'sasUrl' - SAS URL: a complete SAS URL to access the container.
 Either this, or a storage account name and key, must be provided to access the storage account

 * **KUSTO_BLOB_CONTAINER**
-'KUSTO_BLOB_CONTAINER' - Blob container name.
+'blobContainer' - Blob container name.
 This container will be used to store all transient artifacts created every time the corresponding RDD is materialized.
 Once the RDD is no longer required by the caller application, the container and/or all its contents can be deleted by the caller.

 * **KUSTO_READ_MODE**